Veenk/MatFillZigZag/README.md

 # MatFillZigZag
-Filling Matrix diagonally in ZigZag manner
+Filling square Matrix diagonally in ZigZag manner with sorted random values of N by M number of elements